Basic Automation¶

 d.open_quick_settings()

-The following call can open the notification shade on the screen.
+The following call opens the notification panel on the screen.

 d.open_notification()